Contra Roosh V. on Evolution

 This idea, that civilization, morality, unselfishness and self-restraint, are only superficial and misleading appearances, disguising our selfish, savage, animal nature, I will call for short “the veneer idea.”

 The “veneer idea” is a strawman and also a false dichotomy.
-It assumes that civilization, politeness, and morality have no biological functions, so they must be merely a veneer over biology, rather than social and cultural tools used by biology to survive and reproduce.
+It assumes that civilization, politeness and morality have no biological functions, and so they must be merely a veneer over biology, rather than social and cultural tools used by biology to survive and reproduce.

 There is a cultural veneer that obscures, to some extent, the truth about human nature and how our societies work.
 That is a form of self-deception.
 Civilization, however, is not a veneer.
 It is a social adaptation.
 Civilization is a tool in the struggle for existence.

 Civilization is a form of social organization that allows us to cooperate on large scales.
-Cooperation is very useful to the individual — it is selfish.
-Not only is civilization selfish, it depends on violence.
-It requires police, prisons, armies, wars, genocides, and the destruction of wilderness.
+It is a selfish adaptation from both an individual and a social perspective.
+Civilization benefits the individual, because it makes his labor more productive.
+Civilization benefits society by making it better at extracting resources from nature, and better at competing with other societies for those resources.
+Civilization is not only selfish; it is also violent.
+It requires police, prisons, armies, wars, genocides and the destruction of wilderness.
 Land must be conquered, tamed and held against outsiders.
 The population must be controlled.

 …if you intend to stick to the Darwinian theory, you simply have to say that, in the human case, most of the time, the struggle for life is going on below the surface of society: concealed by the veneer of unselfishness, considerateness, and so forth.